 We use the ‘Real P.E’. scheme to develop children’s balance, co-ordination and agility.
 Children also participate in termly playground challenges which provide opportunities to apply physical skills.

-At Earls Barton Primary School we plan our phonics lessons using the Letters and Sounds document.
-Sessions are supplemented using the Jolly Phonics resources.
+At Earls Barton Primary School we plan our phonics lessons using Read, Write Inc resources.

 We use Kinetic Letters to develop the skills necessary for corect letter formation.